dylansavoia/SDL-astar/README.md

 $ cmake --build .
 ```

-Then run the A_star executable with or without arguments:
+Then, run the A_star executable with or without arguments:
 ```bash
 $ A_star               # Shows a blank screen
 $ A_star 1             # Shows a full screen of walls (edit by removing rathen then adding)
 $ A_star filepath      # Loads a grid from a file
 ```

-So to play around with the maze shown in the video:
+To play around with the maze shown in the video:
 ```bash
 $ A_star saved_grid.txt
 ```